Skip to content

 Menu

-Statin — HMG-CoA Reductase Inhibitor Pregnancy: Contraindicated during pregnancy and breast-feeding.
-Women of child-bearing potential should use appropriate contraceptive measures; suspend treatment for the duration of pregnancy.
+Statin — HMG-CoA Reductase Inhibitor Pregnancy: Contraindicated during pregnancy and breast-feeding, and in women of child-bearing potential not using appropriate contraceptive measures.
+Suspend treatment for the duration of pregnancy or until it has been determined that the woman is not pregnant (UK SPC §4.3/§4.6)

 Atorvastatin